TnCIS Germany | MUSC 1030

 Air travel is to and from Nashville, Tennessee.
 Students must provide their own transportation to and from the airport.

-Three courses are being offered for ETSU credit.
+Four courses are being offered.
+MUSC 1030 and the two GERM courses are already ETSU-approved.
+Students will need to go through ETSU's approval process to determine whether they will be accepted for ETSU credit.
 Students may take one course during the program.
 Courses without sufficient enrollment are subject to cancellation; that decision is made in February.

 MUSC 1030, Introduction to Music.
-This course fulfills the arts block of the general education core.
+This course fulfills the Fine Arts block of the general education core.
 No prior music knowledge is required.
 The course covers the elements of music, composers, history and cultural context.
 Students will attend concerts as part of the course.
-Imagine hearing the music of Beethoven, Wagner or Bach in the country in which they lived and worked!
+Imagine hearing the music of Beethoven, Mozart or Bach in the countries in which they lived and worked!
 Taught by Dr. Mary Dave Blackman, Department of Music, ETSU.

 ENGL 2320, World Literature.
 This course fulfills the literature block of the general education core.
 This course will look thematically at texts written by German authors and/or about Germany and surrounding regions.
 Students will read authors from a variety of countries and literary schools dating from 1650 to the contemporary time period.
 Taught by faculty from another school.